pierrekarpov/100-days-of-code/r1-log.md

 Get Summoner's match history based on a champion name.
 Project: [Lore of Legends](https://github.com/pierrekarpov/LoreOfLegends)

 ### R1D3 May 11 2018
 Exploring match history API.
+Project: [Lore of Legends](https://github.com/pierrekarpov/LoreOfLegends)

+### R1D4 May 12 2018
+Only did a little bit of reading, will work two hours tomorrow (schedule during weekends will most likely be flexible).

+### R1D5 May 13 2018
+Started [Laravel tutorial](https://laracasts.com/series/laravel-from-scratch-2017/).
+Setup enviroment: php, artisan, laravel, composer, valet, mysql.
-Project: [Lore of Legends repo](https://github.com/pierrekarpov/LoreOfLegends)
+Project not pushed to GitHub as of now, will need to reshuffle [Lore of Legends repo](https://github.com/pierrekarpov/LoreOfLegends)